Willie169/Android-Non-Root/README.md

 ## Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager or XFCE, LXQt, or MATE Desktop Environment

+My main development about emulation (proot, proot-distro, qemu-system, box64, wine64, etc.) and developement tools in Termux has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts and instructions for Termux.

 ### Enable the X11 Repository of Termux

 X11 packages are available in a separate APT repository.
 You can enable it by running the following command:

 ```
 pkg install x11-repo
 ```

 It will automatically add appropriate sources.list file and PGP key.
 You can disable this repository by running the following command:

 ```
 pkg uninstall x11-repo
 ```

 ### VNC Server in Termux

-In this section, you will learn how to set up a VNC server in **Termux** for graphical output.
+In this section, you will learn how to set up a VNC server in Termux for graphical output.

 #### Install TigerVNC

 ```
 pkg install tigervnc
 ```